Legal recognition of Torres Strait Islander traditional child rearing practice

 Check that you are eligible to apply for a Cultural Recognition Order.

-Step 2: Download an application form (adult or child)
+Step 2: Download an application form (adult and child)

 Step 3: Complete the application form